 Can You Drink Softened Water?

-Many people think that you can't drink softened water but it’s actually perfectly safe to drink water from a water softener.
+Many of our customers ask, Can You Drink Softened Water?
+When it comes to purchasing a water softener, there is a common misconception that you can't drink the soft water produced.
+In fact, it's actually perfectly safe to drink the water from a water softener.

 Softened water is completely safe to drink and does not contain unhealthy levels of sodium.
-The average amount of sodium found in a 250ml glass of softened water contributes to 1% of your daily sodium intake (Recommended daily intake by the NHS (2015) is 2,400mg of sodium).
-In fact, there is more sodium in a slice of bread and even in milk than you’ll find in your water.
+The average amount of sodium found in a 250ml glass of softened water contributes to 1% of your daily sodium intake (Recommended daily intake by the NHS 2015 is 2,400mg of sodium).
+In fact, there is more sodium in a slice of bread and in milk, than you’ll find in your water.

 The decision to drink softened water should be based completely on whether or not you enjoy the taste of it.
 Many people prefer the taste of soft water to hard water as a water softener can remove bad tastes and smells caused by hard minerals.